kentslaney/login/README.md

 - other language compat
 - option to auto-redirect to QR code link on first login if not at /qr
 - linked accounts
+- an option to use a personal invite link as an account
 - check path interface consitency (pub/sub, memcached, secret_key)
 - consistent indentation between if statements and others
 - purge access tokens from remote clients after they're stale